 Are there any Shafi’/Maliki/Hanafi/Hanbali instructors?

-What will I gain by a one-year certificate from IOK Seminary?
+What will I gain by a one-year diploma from IOK Seminary?

 What more can I know about the Associate Degree?

 The Associate’s Degree in Arabic and Islamic Studies is designed for students who want to seek knowledge in a formal and structured manner, but do not have the opportunity to spend a number of years travelling and studying abroad.
 The program, designed for high schools students and above, will give students a functional grasp of the Arabic language, as well as a detailed introduction to the foundational Islamic Sciences including ‘Ulūm al-Qur’ān (Qur’ān Studies), ‘Ulūm al-Hadīth (Hadīth Studies), Fiqh (Jurisprudence), Usūl al-Fiqh (Principles of Islamic Jurisprudence), and Tazkiyyah (Spirituality).

 The program will also address common objections raised against our faith and tradition through guided readings of papers and discussions.
 After completing the degree, students will be able to deliver lectures and sermons, lead study circles, teach introductory courses, and serve as after school or weekend-school Islamic Studies teachers while simultaneously pursuing their careers.

 I want to find out more information about the Bachelor’s degree in Islamic studies.
 What are the requirements and the application deadlines?

 The pre-requisites are the IOK Seminary one-year diploma and the IOK Seminary Associates Degree.
 Deadlines are different each year and can be found on the website and will be posted via social media as well.

 What if I already have a Bachelor’s degree?
 Can I just go straight to the Master’s Program?

 What are the steps in the IOK Seminary Application Process?

 These are the current steps in the IOK Seminary Application Process.